Kenseori/Force-alt-f4/README.md

 Description:
 The program terminates the active process and its child processes by pressing Alt+F4.
 Exceptions for processes can be specified in the forcef4.ini file.
+What is the difference from the others?
+It shuts down child processes and parent non-system processes, among other things.
+And it also works unlike the others!

 Project Files:
 1. forcef4.py - the main script of the program.